Tech Neck, and How to Prevent It

 Author: Samantha Lund | Posted In: Live | November 2018

-Chances are, the position you’re currently in is causing unnecessary stress on your neck, back, shoulders and posture in general.
+The position you’re in is causing unnecessary stress on your neck, back, shoulders and posture in general.
 It’s a modern physiological effect that doctors are referring to as “tech neck”—as smartphone use continues to increase, the prevalence of pain and discomfort in our bodies does as well.

 Your head weighs between 10 and 11 pounds, on average.
 However, when it’s flexed forward it becomes a leveraged 50–60 pounds of pressure on our necks, which can’t handle that kind of pressure for very long.